Vegetarian Recipes

 Servings and Cooking Time

-This recipe serves 4 people.
-Preparation time is about 15 minutes, with a cooking time of approximately 30 minutes.
+This recipe serves 2 people.
+Preparation time is about 15 minutes, and cooking time is approximately 45 minutes.

 Nutritional Value

-Each serving of spaghetti squash (approximately 1 cup) contains about 42 calories, 0.4g fat, 10g carbohydrates, 2g fiber, and 1g protein.
-This nutritional breakdown is based on one serving for one person.
+Each serving (1/2 spaghetti squash) contains approximately 40 calories, 1g protein, 10g carbohydrates, 2g fiber, and 0g fat.
+This is based on one serving for one person.

 Step-by-Step Cooking Process

-3. Drizzle olive oil over the cut sides and sprinkle with salt and pepper.
+• Drizzle olive oil over the cut sides and season with salt and pepper.

-4. Place the squash cut-side down on a baking sheet.
+• Place the squash cut-side down on a baking sheet lined with parchment paper.

 Alternative Ingredients